|Nutritional Guidelines (per serving)|

 Drain the wings.
 Add the potato starch and salt.
 Toss to coat well.
 Feel free to add more starch, if necessary, to achieve a thorough coating.

 Gently shake off any excess starch and add the wings one at a time to the hot oil.
 Depending on the size of your frying setup, you may want to fry in batches.
 Don't over-crowd the oil.

 Fry for about 8 minutes.
 Remove the wings to a wire rack over a sheet pan or place on clean paper towels to drain excess oil.
 Raise the temperature of the fryer oil to 360 F.

 Prepare the glaze.
-Add the honey, Sriracha, soy sauce, and sesame oil to a large bowl and mix.
+Add the honey, chili sauce, soy sauce, and sesame oil to a large bowl and mix.

-When the oil is up to temperature, fry the wings again for 1 to 2 more minutes.
+When the oil is up to temperature, fry the wings again for 1-2 more minutes.
 Use a meat thermometer to check the internal temperature by inserting it into the thickest part of the drumette without hitting the bone.
 It should register at least 165 F.

 Remove wings from the fryer.
 Put them in the bowl with the glaze and toss to coat.
 Add the garnishes and toss again.
 Serve immediately.

 Marinating time is flexible.
 We've marinated for as little as an hour and as long as 36 hours with fine results.
 Do what your schedule allows.
 For longer marinating times, cover and put the wings in the refrigerator.
-Remove them one hour prior to frying so they can come up to room temperature before frying.
+Remove them one hour prior to frying so they can come up to room temperature.